Delayed Charged Lepton Yukawa Equilibration in Minimal Seesaw

 Understanding the origin of the observed matter-antimatter asymmetry \cite{Planck:2018vyg} represents a fundamental challenge in modern cosmology.
 Several studies have proposed mechanisms for dynamically generating baryon asymmetry that adhere to Sakharov's conditions \cite{Sakharov:1967dj}.
 Among these, the type I seesaw mechanism \cite{Minkowski:1977sc,Yanagida:1979as,Yanagida:1979gs,GellMann:1980vs,Mohapatra:1979ia,Schechter:1980gr,Schechter:1981cv,Datta:2021elq} is particularly compelling.
 It offers a minimal extension of the Standard Model (SM) by introducing three heavy right-handed neutrinos (RHNs) $N_i$, which simultaneously explain neutrino masses and generate lepton asymmetry through their out-of-equilibrium decays into SM lepton ($\ell_L^T = (\nu_L, e_L)$) and Higgs ($H$) doublets.
 The corresponding Lagrangian is given by:

-(in the charged lepton diagonal basis) with $\alpha = e, \mu, \tau$ and $i = 1, 2, 3$, and interestingly, these RHNs have strong theoretical motivation beyond phenomenology.
+in the charged lepton diagonal basis with $\alpha = e, \mu, \tau$ and $i = 1, 2, 3$, and interestingly, these RHNs have strong theoretical motivation beyond phenomenology.
 They naturally arise in grand unified theories (GUTs) such as $SO(10)$ or $E_6$ and are crucial for anomaly cancellation in extensions of the SM that include additional gauge symmetries like $U(1)_{\rm B-L}$ or $SU(2)_R$.
-Once the universe is reheated, gauge interactions, including $U(1)_{\rm B-L}$ and $SU(2)_R$, rapidly establish thermal equilibrium with the RHNs in the plasma.
+Once the universe is reheated, gauge interactions of these symmetries rapidly brings RHNs in equilibrium with the thermal plasma.
 Subsequently, the decay of these RHNs produces a lepton asymmetry that is ultimately converted into a baryon asymmetry through electroweak sphalerons at temperatures above approximately $T \sim 130$ GeV~\cite{Kuzmin:1985mm, Bento:2003jv, DOnofrio:2014rug} in a radiation-dominated universe.

 It is well known that both the observed neutrino oscillation pattern and successful leptogenesis can be accommodated with just two RHNs, representing a limiting case of three RHN models where one neutrino decouples from the seesaw mechanism via either extremely heavy mass or vanishingly weak Yukawa couplings.
-This framework inherently predicts one massless active neutrino and has been widely studied for its minimality \cite{King:1999mb, Antusch:2011nz, Li:2017zmk, King:2025eqv} (and the references therein).
+This framework inherently predicts one massless active neutrino and has been widely studied for its minimality \cite{King:1999mb, Antusch:2011nz, Li:2017zmk, King:2025eqv}.
 However, most studies of these constructions have neglected the role of the heaviest (decoupled) RHN, say $N_3$, assuming it contributes negligibly to neutrino mass generation and leptogenesis.

 In this letter, we investigate the cosmological implications of the otherwise neglected heavy RHN.
 Though initially in thermal equilibrium \footnote{As mentioned earlier, this can be naturally achieved in $SO(10)$ or $E_6$ GUT theories.}, $N_3$ later decouples due to its extremely weak (but non-zero) interaction with the SM lepton and Higgs doublet.
-These suppressed couplings simultaneously ensure $N_3$ is long-lived, allowing it to dominate the cosmic energy density and drive an epoch of matter domination (MD), while also yielding a tiny but non-zero mass ($m_\ell$) for the lightest active neutrino.
-To achieve this, we consider the following structure of the neutrino Yukawa matrix at the leading order
+These suppressed couplings simultaneously ensure $N_3$ is long-lived, allowing it to dominate the cosmic energy density and drive an epoch of matter domination (MD), while also yielding a tiny but non-zero mass for the lightest active neutrino (denoted by $m_\ell$).
+To achieve this, we consider the following structure of the neutrino Yukawa matrix\footnote{A similar structure of Yukawa was also considered in \cite{Datta:2021elq} but in the context of dark matter.} at the leading order